Last Updated on 6 July 2023 by Editorial Team

-Sustainability in construction takes into account the environmental impact of building materials, transportation, and the construction process.
+Sustainable construction takes into account the environmental impact of building materials, transportation, and the construction process.
 In addition, It seeks to minimise negative impacts on the environment and maximise positive impacts.

 Materials efficiency involves using materials that are recycled, sustainable, or have low embodied energy.
 Recycled materials, such as reclaimed wood or recycled steel, are a common choice for eco-friendly construction.
 Sustainable materials, like bamboo or cork, are also becoming more popular.